MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/05-Evaluate-prompt-flow.md

     - **Tokens per Minute Rate Limit (thousands)**: 5K
     - **Content filter**: Default
 1. Wait for the model to be deployed.
 When the deployment is ready, select **Open in playground**.
-1. In the chat window, enter the query `What can you do?`.

-    Note that the answer is generic because there are no specific instructions for the assistant.
-To make it focused on a task, you can change the system prompt.

 1. Change the **System message** to the following:

    ```